Image courtesy of Jesuit Refugee Service

 The International Federation of Fe y Alegría, which provides quality and inclusive education to marginalised communities, is likewise facing significant disruptions in providing essential services, such as educational programmes, early childhood, psychosocial support, school feeding, and job training in several countries.

 The continued work of JRS and Fe y Alegría relies on the generosity and goodwill of individuals, organisations, and governments to sustain these vital programmes.
-To support their work, please click here.
+To support their work, please visit Jesuit Mission or click here to read the global Society of Jesus’ appeal.

 Read JRS’ statement here.